Undergraduate Policies and Procedures

 - Academic Research: A non-credit opportunity (research, service learning, language intensive study) that allows for personal growth, sponsored by UT Dallas.
 University travel guidelines apply, even if credit will not be earned.

 Eligibility and Conditions

-A student must be in academic and disciplinary good standing to participate in study abroad programs, independent studies, or internships.
+A student must be in academic good standing to participate in all abroad programs, and disciplinary records will be used in determining student's eligibility.
 A student must have a minimum of 3.000 GPA to participate in exchange programs.
 GPA requirements for faculty-led programs are determined by the academic unit offering the program.